edorland1/STAR2023/docs/logbook.md

 10/23/23
 Today I met with my mentor, we clarified some things, and I have settled on my research question: how can we use machine learning to predict Covid-19 cases using Wastewater data and Google Trends data.
 We also attemted to work through a tutorial for cleaning some data and begining machine learning, but there were errors on my computer and since I am getting a new one on Wednseday we decided to wait util then to continue.
 Then I worked on my first reflection assignment for STAR.

+11/1/23 - 12/18/23
+During the end of the semester I completed the tutorial, learning more about how to use facebook prophet and what each specific piece of setting up the machine learning model did.
+Although it was a lot of work (and the logbook got updates less) I am now prepared to apply these ideas within my own project.
+From here I will clean both of my datasets and ensure they are good to run through my model, and then adjust my model to best predict cases.